patternfly/patternfly-react/packages/react-core/src/components/Menu/examples/Menu.md

 ```ts file="MenuFilteringWithSearchInput.tsx"
 ```

-### Option single select
+### Option single select menu

-The following example demonstrates an option select menu that persists a selected menu item.
+The following example demonstrates a single option select menu that persists a selected menu item.
 Use the `selected` property on the `<Menu>` to label a selected item with a checkmark.
 You can also use the `isSelected` property on a `<MenuItem>` to indicate that it is selected.

 ```ts file="MenuOptionSingleSelect.tsx"
 ```

-### Option multi select
+### Option multi select menu

-You may need to persist multiple selections that a user makes, as demonstrated below.
+To persist multiple selections that a user makes, use a multiple option select menu.
+To enable multi select, pass an array containing each selected `itemId` to the `selected` property.

 ```ts file="MenuOptionMultiSelect.tsx"
 ```